Fatima22x/Logs-Analysis-FSND-Udacity/README.md

 We're using tools called Vagrant and VirtualBox to install and manage the VM.
 You'll need to install these to do some of the exercises.
 The instructions on this page will help you do this.

 ### Install VirtualBox
 VirtualBox is the software that actually runs the virtual machine.
-You can download it from virtualbox.org, here.
+You can download it from [virtualbox.org](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1).
 Install the platform package for your operating system.
 You do not need the extension pack or the SDK.
 You do not need to launch VirtualBox after installing it; Vagrant will do that.

 ### Install Vagrant
 Vagrant is the software that configures the VM and lets you share files between your host computer and the VM's filesystem.
-Download it from vagrantup.com.
+Download it from [vagrantup.com](https://www.vagrantup.com/downloads.html).
 Install the version for your operating system.

 Windows users: The Installer may ask you to grant network permissions to Vagrant or make a firewall exception.
 Be sure to allow this.